sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 the decision about whether to include outliers or exclude them in any analysis depends heavily on *why* you think the data look they way they do and what you want to use the data *for*.
 You really need to exercise good judgement here.
 If the outlier looks legitimate to you, then keep it.
-In any case, I’ll return to the topic again in section :doc:`../Ch12/Ch12_Regression_11`.
+In any case, I will return to the topic again in section :doc:`../Ch12/Ch12_Regression_11`.

 .. ----------------------------------------------------------------------------